 This 16-inch chainsaw was built with first-time users and casual lumberjacks in mind.
 It’s meant to be your go-to tool for all sorts of jobs around the yard, such as clearing brush, trimming tree branches, cutting firewood, etc.

 The part you’ll like most about this machine is the Easy-turn Screw Chain Tensioning System.
 This helps you keep your chain properly tightened with fine precision.

 An Automatic (Fixed Flow) Oiler is included for effortless bar and chain lubrication and it has a Manual Chain Brake to keep you safe during every job.

-Bottom line: if you want a corded chainsaw for under $80 that can do it all, this is a great choice.
+Bottom line: if you want a corded chainsaw that’s really cheap and can do it all, this is a great choice.

 This final review is for people who have heavy duty tree cutting jobs to tackle and want the longest electric chainsaw they can buy.